-Amongst a treasure trove of wide-ranging information, the volume contains an update by Thórarinsson (1974) on the term 'tephra' twenty and thirty years on, respectively, from the definitions he wrote in 1954 and 1944.
-In 1973, Thórarinsson, an influential 'formal member' of COT at the time (later an honorary president of the commission from 1977-1982), was successfully persuaded at the 1973 INQUA Congress in Christchurch, New Zealand, that the term 'tephra' be broadened to include unconsolidated pyroclastic flow/density current deposits, i.e., non-welded ignimbrites, as well as 'airborne' fall deposits (Cole et al., 1972; Howorth, 1975; Westgate and Fulton, 1975; Thórarinsson, 1981).
-Although endorsed by COT, this amplification was considered by some to have ruined the use of the word 'tephra' (sensu stricto), and there are still tephrochronologists who do not use the wider meaning (sensu lato) of the word (Vince Neall personal communications, 2017, 2021).
+Christchurch, New Zealand, that the term tephra be broadened to include unconsolidated pyroclastic flow (or density current) deposits (i.e. non-welded ignimbrites) as well as "airborne" fall deposits (Cole et al., 1972; Howorth, 1975; Westgate and Fulton, 1975; Thórarinsson, 1981).
+Although endorsed by COT, this amplification was considered by some to have ruined the use of the word tephra (sensu stricto), and there are still tephrochronologists who do not use the wider meaning (sensu lato) of the word (Vince Neall, personal communication, 2017, 2021).
 Even though Thórarinsson's (1954) definition did not specifically exclude flow deposits, Neall (1972, p.
-510) argued that because pyroclastic flow deposits 'flow from a crater during an eruption' they should not be considered 'tephra' and hence should be classified separately as 'flow deposits'.
-Also, the original meaning of 'tephra' was retained by Crandell and Mullineaux (1978) and Crandell et al. (1979), for example, because this narrower meaning was better suited to their volcanic hazard analyses (Vince Neall personal communication, 2017).
+510) argued that, as pyroclastic flow deposits "flow from a crater during an eruption", these deposits should not be considered tephra and, hence, should be classified separately as "flow deposits".
+Moreover, the original meaning of tephra was retained by Crandell and Mullineaux (1978) and Crandell et al. (1979), for example, because this narrower meaning was better suited to their volcanic hazard analyses (Vince Neall, personal communication, 2017).
 Similarly, Gage (1977, p.
-11) rued that the 'extension of meaning seems rather to detract from the value and clarity of the term'.
+11) rued that the "extension of meaning seems rather to detract from the value and clarity of the term".

-Nevertheless, by 1973-74, the term 'tephra' (sensu lato) (Table 1) was no longer restricted to fall deposits because it had been recognised that ignimbrites could be partly or entirely non-welded and unconsolidated (Ross and Smith, 1961; Sparks et al., 1973; Schmid, 1981; Froggatt and Lowe, 1990).
+Nevertheless, by 1973-1974, the term tephra (sensu lato) (Table 1) was no longer restricted to fall deposits, as it